stellar/slingshot/zkvm/src/signature/signature.md

 ### Verifying

-Signature verificaiton happens in the `Signature::verify(...)` function.
+Signature verification happens in the `Signature::verify(...)` function.

 Input:
 - `&self`
-- transcript: `&mut Transcript` - the message to be signed should have been committed to the transcript beforehand.
+- transcript: `&mut Transcript` - a transcript to which the signed message has already been committed.
 - P: `VerificationKey`

 Operation:
 - Make `c = H(X, R, m)`.
-Since the transcript should already have had the message `m` committed to it, the function only needs to commit `X` with label "P" (for pubkey) and `R` with label "R", and then get the challenge scalar `c` with label "c".
+Since the transcript already has the message `m` committed to it, the function only needs to commit `X` with label "X" and `R` with label "R", and then get the challenge scalar `c` with label "c".
 - Decompress verification key `P`.
 If this fails, return `Err(VMError::InvalidPoint)`.
 - Check if `s * G == R + c * P`. `G` is the [base point](#base-point).